thoegerek/ModelCode/README.txt

 Code here used to generate "Knudsen et al. n.d.
 Migration through social learning and consequences for population dynamics and evolutionary stability" (unpublished)

-To made more easily accessible and usable after submission.
+To be made more easily accessible and usable after submission.